DevilWasHere/DevilPie/README.md

-# DevilCake Apple App
+# DevilPie iOS App
-This will be my first app
+This is my first app